donovan-h-parks/ExpressBetaDiversity/README.md

 A precompiled executables for Windows is provided in the bin directory.
 Please note that even under Windows, EBD must be run from the command-line (i.e., the DOS prompt).

-The ClusterTree program can be used to generating hierarchical cluster trees from the dissimilarity matrices produced by EBD.
-The source code is contained in the cluster_tree directory.
-Again, just run 'make' to build on OSX or Linux.
-An exectuable is provided for Windows.

-ProjectTree can be used to project a tree onto a specific set of taxa.
-EBD assumes a tree contain only taxa present in at least one sample.
-The source code is contained in the project_tree directory.
-Again, just run 'make' to build on OSX or Linux.
-An exectuable is provided for Windows.

 Program usage: